 The tipi is situated right across a bridge from the site's lodge, where guests will find bathrooms with changing tables, diaper pails, flush toilets, and showers that are cleaned daily.
 The lodge also features a ping-pong table, a collection of games and game tables, a Keurig coffeemaker, a hot water kettle, indoor dining tables, and covered outdoor picnic tables.

-Other shared amenities include a barbecue area with propane grills, charcoal grills, a cooking griddle, a cool room for bear-proof food storage, a campfire bowl with bench seating, hiking trails, a basketball court, a volleyball court, a cornhole court, a playground with swing sets and a seesaw, and equipment for enjoying outdoor games on the site's meadow, such as a tug-a-war rope, gunny sacks, baseballs, gloves, and a soccer net.
+Other shared amenities include a barbecue area with propane grills, charcoal grills, a cooking griddle, a cool room for bear-proof food storage, a campfire bowl with bench seating, hiking trails, basketball/volleyball courts, a playground with swing sets and a seesaw, and equipment for enjoying outdoor games on the site's meadow, such as a tug-a-war rope, gunny sacks, baseballs, gloves, and a soccer net.

 - Linens and pillows

 - Fire pit